 Whether you are wishing to enhance and transform your yard landscaping setup, or simply just make your plants more accessible.
 These 17 smart DIY garden path ideas using a variety of materials help you effectively balance aesthetics, functionality and visualize your new garden walk.
 Read on to see more garden walkway ideas.

-Garden Pathway Ideas – Clean, Rustic, Inspired, Large Stones and Small
+DIY Garden Pathways Ideas – Clean, Rustic, Inspired, Large Stones and Small

 A very modern garden path made with large what appears concrete “stones” mixed with different color stone between and along each slab.
 A modern feel and up to date, yet also in touch with nature.

-Filling in the cracks of the steps with stones is an easy way to bring a lot of appeal to your garden.
+An easy garden paths idea is to fill in the cracks of the steps with stones to bring a lot of appeal to your garden.
 The moss creeping into the walkway is a nice touch.

 The stacked stone along this garden path looks like a continuation of the walkway.
 It pulls the small stone retaining wall and path together seamlessly.
 It all creates a very aesthetically-pleasing view for the eye.